ab-elhaddad/node-scripts/README.md

 - [organize-downloads](./organize-downloads/README.md): A node.js script to organize downloads folder by file type
 - [organzie-desktop](./organize-desktop/README.md): A node.js script to organize desktop files by file type
+- [organize-folder](./organize-folder/README.md): A node.js script to organize a folder by file type